asdfghjA1/PythonGUIcalculator/README.md

 <h1>------IF YOU ARE NOT INTRESTED AND YOU JUST WANT TO USE THIS -------------</h1>

-open your terminal or the editor you use and then redirect to the directory you dowloaded this:
+open your terminal or the editor you use and then redirect to the directory you downloaded this:
 		and first of all do : pip3 install -r requirement.txt and then you just have to do : python3 main.py

+		AND THANKS FOR COMMING :)